dchaploeb/dotfiles/README.md

 ## Package management

-This is the area that needs the most work.
-If I needed EXACTLY the same in every environment, I really wouldn't need multiple environments so much.
-Plus scripts that install software often aren't idempotent, and often aren't fast, so you don't want it checking all of your software every time you're just trying to get to work.
-But getting the packages I need installed quickly and efficiently is a big part of the point of this project, so I'm stil working on this.

  -  ✅ Install needed packages on linux
  -  ✅ Install zsh and set it to be my shell.
- -  TODO: Seperate some packages that are only needed for certain projects
- -  TODO: Finish winget package installation
+ -  TODO: Finish winget package installation (this might be done)
- -  TODO: Fix powershell module installation
+ -  TODO: Fix powershell module installation (this might be done)
  -  TODO: Move as many `bin/` install scripts as possible to actual scripts run by `chezmoi`.

 ## Start Menus, bars, launchers, and Web Shortcuts (on Windows)

-I use retrobar to create a Windows XP style taskbar, and Start11 to create a Windows 10 style Start menu.
-This is great, and makes Windows usable for me.
-(If you hate the Windows XP taskbar and the Windows 10 start menu, that's cool.
-For me, every taskbar after XP made me less productive, and while it took me a while to get to the point where I was using Windows 10's start menu effectively, by the time Windows 11 came and took it away from me, I was lost).
+ - ✅ Sync Retrobar theme and prefs
+ - ✅ Sync yasb theme and prefs
+ - ✅ Build and install Web shortcuts
+ - TODO: Window management tool prefs, once I have a stable configuration

+The web shortcuts feature is my favorite thing in here and deserves some comment:

-I also make pretty heavy use of Brave Browser's "application" shortcuts, which install into the start menu.
+I make pretty heavy use of Brave Browser's "application" shortcuts, which install into the start menu.
 (You could do something similar with any chromium-based browser).
 But those "applications" aren't easily syncable between computers, nor is there a simple way to script making the browser create them.
-So I'm working on an alternative.
+So I created an alternative.

 (It would be nice if my alternative worked in any desktop environment, but that's a distant TODO.
 For now I'm constructing Windows shortcuts.)

-This is working now; the system will build shortcuts for me based on a dotfile and put them in a start menu folder, updating them as needed.
+This is working now; the system will build shortcuts for me based on a config file and put them in a start menu folder, updating them as needed.
 Still some tweaks to this to come, but it's a working feature (and should be adaptable to any Chromium-based browser that supports application shortcuts).

-In theory the Start11 integration should be easy, but so far installing Start11 settings from the command line hasn't been great.
-I may rethink this whole thing.

-Start11 is a closed-source commercial product, so if I can find an open-source launcher that does more or less what I need, I'll consider switching.
+# Wishlist and Works in Progress

+This part of the file really isn't about dotfiles or this repository, it's about tools I want to find or set up.
+If you know of anything that fills in these blanks, please let me know!

+ - WINDOWS LAUNCHER: Currently I use Start11 to create a Windows 10 style Start menu.
+This is great, and makes Windows usable for me.
+   (If you hate the Windows 10 start menu, that's cool.
+It took me a while to warm up to it, but once I did, Windows 11's made me really sad in how inflexible it is).
+But it isn't really something that can be built in an automated way, either with Windows or Start11, for a variety of reasons.
+So a config-based launcher is something I'd love to have.
+Also I have a strong preference for open source tools, especially UI stuff like this.
 It doesn't need to look *exactly* like the Windows 10 start menu, but it needs to have many of the same features.
 So far all of the tools I can find either don't really meet my needs (Open Shell, Cairo) or are commercial (Start11, StartAllBack, Start Menu Reviver).
 If you know of something else I should try, let me know!
 Right now I'm fooling with `yasb` and I might build menus that go there.
    That would do everything I need, but I'd miss my big colorful app icons.

- - ✅ Sync Retrobar theme and prefs
- - ✅ Build and install Web shortcuts
- - TODO: Start11 integration (or other launcher/start menu manager, if I can find one that meets my needs.)

-## Window management on Windows

-I've been messing with various methods of window management on Windows.
+ - WINDOW MANAGER FOR WINDOWS: I've been messing with various methods of window management on Windows.
 I've tried a bunch of window managers.
 Right now I'm leaning towards using the built-in Windows multi-desktop management, enhanced with `yasb` for quick switching using the mouse and the FancyZones and Workspaces Powertoys.
 So you may see some of that in my dotfiles.
 I've also been fooling with `glazewm` a bit; I like the way it handles multiple monitors better than most other window managers but it annoys me in other ways.

-Lastly, may I recommend `windows-terminal-quake`.
+I also just found `windows-terminal-quake`.
 Contrary to the name, it supports slide-out quake-style windows for more than just Windows Terminal (in fact, I'm not using it for Windows Terminal!)
 Config for that is still being fooled with, so it's not checked in yet, but it will be here soon.
+- I use Obsidian, but its licensing model bugs me.
+There's nothing else quite like it out there, but I keep my eyes open.
+(I have enough in Obsidian now that dealing with a large collection of markdown-based files is a feature requirement).
+- A good FOSS spreadsheet.
+Closed-source Desktop applications from large companies are often pretty terrible-- I'm looking at you, Adobe-- but spreadsheet software is an exception.
+Excel and Google Sheets are both really good products; they both get active feature development and leapfrog each other in capabilities regularly.
+It would be really nice if the open source world had something nearly as good.
+It does not.
+Yes, I have tried LibreOffice.
+Repeatedly.
+For years.